 Take a short walk down the block where the A.R.
 Mitchell Museum of Western Art showcases the town’s most famous artistic character, Arthur Roy Mitchell, who was a prolific painter of Western pulp magazine covers.
 Known by locals as “The Mitch,” its housed in a former department store built in 1906.
 The museum showcases one of the town’s most famous characters: Arthur Roy Mitchell.
 Born in 1889, Mitchell sketched scenes of cowboy life as a young ranch hand, eventually becoming a prolific painter of Western pulp magazine covers.
 See his fantastically colorful work, early Hispanic folk art, photography and Old West artifacts.

-In the Corazon de Trinidad Historic District, you’ll find 55 of great examples of late Victorian commercial architecture in Colorado, housing eclectic locally owned shops, galleries, and restaurants, including Sita’s Kitchen, a delicious vegan bakery serving breakfast and lunch.
+In the Corazon de Trinidad Historic District, you’ll find 55 great examples of late Victorian commercial architecture in Colorado, housing eclectic locally owned shops, galleries, and restaurants, including Sita’s Kitchen, a delicious vegan bakery serving breakfast and lunch.
+For dinner, head to Rino’s Italian Restaurant and Steakhouse where you’ll find singing waiters and authentic recipes.

 In addition, Trinidad holds bragging rights to one of the country’s best skate parks, a 14,000-foot slice of paradise for skateboarding fanatics.